jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

 ## Reading values from configuration

-Hardcoding values like that in code is never a good idea.
+Hardcoded values like this in code are never a good idea.
 Let's see how we can read the additional headers.

 1. Add the `additionalHeaders` and `contextID` to the `pluginContext` struct: